lazymesh/questionasnwers-react-relay/README.md

 # questionasnwers-react-relay
-front end project of graphql project to aid the QuestionAnswers backend graphql project
+Front end project of graphql project (haven't worked on CSS part yet) to aid the [QuestionAnswers](https://github.com/lazymesh/QuestionAnswers) backend graphql project

 This project is created by using ``create-react-app`` command